rhythm-patel/Content_Copier/README.md

 2) Give executable permissions to Run.sh
 3) Run the script file - Run.sh

-The python modules will be automatically imported and the scripts will me moved to the necessary locations.
+The python modules will be automatically imported and the scripts will be moved to the necessary locations.

-Authors:
-Rhythm Patel & Shubham Mittal
+This code is contributed to Rhythm Patel & Shubham Mittal.